Feeling like enjoying light meals or sharing appetizers with friends? Not sure what to cook for your guests? I have the solution!

 For example, an olive oil-lemon-herb mixture will enhance vegetables, while a soy-ginger marinade will enhance shrimp or tofu.

-Always keep your kebabs chilled until serving time, especially those made with fish, meat, or cheese.
-Place them in an airtight container or cover them with cling film to prevent drying out and odor transfer.
+Always keep your kebabs chilled until ready to serve, especially those made with fish, meat or cheese, then place them in an airtight container or cover them with cling film in contact to prevent drying and odor transfer.

-Maintaining the cold chain is crucial to preserving freshness and food safety.
+Properly maintaining the cold chain is essential to preserve freshness and food safety!

-The day before serving is generally the best time to prepare everything; some well-protected skewers can even be kept in the fridge for 48 hours, but no longer for optimal flavor
+The day before serving is generally the best time to prepare everything, and some well-protected skewers can even be kept in the fridge for 48 hours, but no longer for optimal flavor

 Avoid oxidation

-Some delicate fruits and vegetables, such as avocados and bananas, turn brown when exposed to air and do not keep well.
-If your recipe includes them, it is advisable to add them at the last minute or to coat them generously with lemon juice and cover them tightly with plastic wrap.
+Some delicate fruits or vegetables, such as avocados or bananas, turn brown in the open air and do not tolerate a long wait well, so if your recipe contains them, it is advisable to add them at the last moment or to coat them with plenty of lemon juice and cover them tightly with film.

 In general, season your kebabs sparingly with salt before storing them (salt causes vegetables to release their juices).